andmercado/Capstone-Project-Group-6/README.md

 **Account Details:** These help us understand how deep and strong the relationship with the customer is.

-This data is great for spotting customers who might leave and helping us figure out how to keep them.
-However, there are some issues with missing information, how current the data is, and if it applies to everyone everywhere.

-**The dataset comprises a mix of numerical and categorical data, which are handled differently to ensure optimal processing by predictive models:**
+****The dataset includes a mix of numerical and categorical data, which are handled differently to ensure optimal processing by predictive models:****

 **Handling Categorical Data (Strings)**: